WatchGuard Expands Identity Protection Capabilities with New AuthPoint Total Identity Security Bundle

 - AuthPoint MFA Service – Delivered through WatchGuard Cloud, AuthPoint MFA makes it easy to configure and manage offline and online verification methods and access policies across endpoints, VPNs, and web applications, and set up single sign-on application portals across multiple customer deployments.

-- Dark Web Monitoring Service – AuthPoint’s on-demand Dark Web Monitoring service notifies customers when compromised credentials, from up to three monitored domains, are found in newly acquired credential breach databases.
-Alerts are sent to impacted administrators and end users so they can generate new passwords quickly and before an account takeover occurs.
+- Dark Web Monitoring Service – AuthPoint’s Dark Web Monitoring on-demand service notifies customers when compromised credentials, from up to three monitored domains, are found in newly acquired credential breach databases.
+Alerts are sent to administrators and end users impacted so they can generate new passwords quickly and before an account takeover.

 -

-Password Manager – Built with business use cases in mind, AuthPoint’s Corporate Password Manager enforces a higher standard for passwords and helps reduce the frequency of password reset requests.
-Passwords do not need to be remembered as they are stored securely in the vault and further protected by each individual user’s unique, complex vault password, ensuring only they can decrypt and access the credentials within.
-When users need to access their apps, they can retrieve their passwords using the AuthPoint mobile app for iOS and Android and/or the browser extension to auto-fill credentials for a smoother overall single sign-on experience.
+Corporate Password Manager – Built with business use cases in mind, AuthPoint’s Corporate Password Manager enforces a higher standard for passwords and can reduce password reset requests.
+Passwords do not need to be remembered and are protected in the vault with a complex vault password.
+When users need to access their apps, they can retrieve their passwords using the AuthPoint mobile app for iOS and Android and/or browser extension to auto-fill credentials for a smoother overall single sign-on experience.
 It provides:

 - Corporate Vault – Add credentials and generate strong passwords for commonly used workplace applications where SSO is not enabled.
 Additionally, administrators can securely share credentials for the common use of an application.

-- Private Vault – Add credentials and generate strong passwords for personal and social apps.
-If the employee leaves the organization, these personal credentials can be exported and imported to another password manager.
+Private Vault – Add credentials and generate strong passwords for personal and social apps.
+If the employee leaves the organisation, these personal credentials can be exported and imported to another password manager.

 For more information about AuthPoint Total Identity Security, click here.